 - Strike the Helms Amendment from the Appropriations Bill.
 The inclusion of the Helms Amendment which prohibits the use of U.S. foreign assistance funds for "the performance of abortion as a method of family planning", in the annual appropriations bill is harmful and redundant as it also exists in permanent statute.
 This provision hurts millions of people around the world who live in areas that rely heavily on U.S. foreign assistance in order to fund health programs by restricting the ability of individuals to make their own personal medical decisions and access comprehensive reproductive health care.
-As the United States grapples with barriers to racial justice, the Helms Amendment is yet another example of a systemic, racist policy that has become commonplace in society.
-It is an example of the U.S. using foreign policy and foreign aid to control the health care and bodily autonomy of Black and Brown people around the world.
 Furthermore, the Helms amendment has been over-implemented as a complete ban on U.S. funding for abortion, even in cases of rape, incest, or a life-endangering pregnancy.
 Removing these reiterations in the appropriations bill would be a powerful step toward ensuring that U.S. foreign policy expands access to quality, comprehensive sexual and reproductive health care services including safe, legal, and accessible abortion, for all. - Insert language to require the State Department to report on Reproductive Rights in its annual human rights reports.
 In 2017, the State Department deleted all subsections on reproductive rights from its Country Reports of Human Rights Practices without notice or justification.
 The State Department country reports are a critical resource to civil society, journalists, and governments in helping to better understand and address violations of women's reproductive rights.
 The statutory language requested would amend the Foreign Assistance Act to mandate that specific reporting requirements on the status of women's reproductive rights be met by the State Department and require that the State Department fully consult with local non-governmental organizations and U.S. civil society and multilateral organizations with expertise and experience in sexual and reproductive health and rights in the preparation of the country reports.

 In addition to the priority requests on FP/RH funding and on the policy language outlined above, the signatories recommend the continuation of positive and constructive Senate and House report language on sexual and reproductive health and rights-related topics including: microbicide research and development, obstetric fistula, female genital mutilation, child marriage, sexual violence in conflict, and prevention of discrimination and abuse of LGBTI individuals abroad.
-Policy restrictions that impede human rights and limit the information and services available to people to make their own informed decisions about their bodies and their lives are a stark example of neocolonialism, taking advantage of the uneven relationship between the U.S. and the countries that receive foreign aid.
 Any increase in the FY 2022 appropriated level for FP/RH programs should not come at the expense of other poverty-focused development, global health, humanitarian, or women's empowerment and gender equality programs.